-SPED 312 - Assessment Procedures for Students with Special Needs (4)
+SPED 312W - Assessment Procedures for Students with Special Needs (4)

 Teacher candidates examine principles and procedures of educational assessment for preschool through secondary level students across multi-tiered systems of supports.
 Thirty hours of assigned practicum included.
+This is a Writing in the Discipline (WID) course.

-Prerequisite: SPED 202 or ELED 202, and admission into the elementary and special education B. S. programs, or consent of department chair.
+Prerequisite: SPED 202 or SPED 202W or ELED 202 or ELED 202W, and admission into the elementary and special education B. S. programs, or consent of department chair.

 Offered: Fall, Spring.